Selected Work

 What we owned

-We scoped the entire modernization from the operational problem backward, not from a technology wish list.
-We defined the workflow, identified where AI could carry the load, and orchestrated a lean delivery team to build an AI-enabled solution that automated the manual review process.
-Because we owned the scope, the vendor coordination, and the build oversight on the company's behalf, we compressed what would have been a long internal effort into a fraction of the timeline and cost.
-We trained the team on the new system so the capability lived with them, not with us.
+We scoped the modernization from the operational problem backward, not from a technology wish list.
+We defined the workflow, identified where AI could carry the load, and directed a vetted delivery team to build an AI-enabled solution that automated the manual review process.
+Because we owned the scope, managed the vendor relationships, and directed the build, we compressed what would have been a long internal effort into a fraction of the timeline and cost.
+We oversaw the training that left the capability with the client's team.

 The outcome